-The focus of ICSE Class 7 Syllabus of History and Civics is to help children acquire and develop the ability to make interconnections between processes and events; between developments in the past and the present; and between one curricular area to another.
-The ICSE Class 7 History and Civics syllabus describes the learning outcomes, key concepts, transitional processes and learning resources.
-To get a complete understanding, download the ICSE Class 7 Syllabus PDF of History and Civics.
+The focus of the ICSE Class 7 Syllabus of History and Civics is to help children acquire and develop the ability to make interconnections between processes and events, between developments in the past and the present, and between one curricular area to another.
+The ICSE Syllabus describes the learning outcomes, key concepts, transitional processes and learning resources for Class 7 History and Civics.
+To get a complete understanding, download the Syllabus PDF of History and Civics.

 Download ICSE Class 7 History Syllabus – The Medieval World

 Students can find the main themes of the History syllabus below.
 The topics of these have been provided in detail in the pdf.

 Theme 1: Medieval Europe – Rise and Spread of Christianity

 Medieval Europe – Rise and Spread of Christianity